hurwitzlab/phage_detection_benchmarks/README.md

 ## Overview of Experiments

+Below are descriptions of the experiments and a broad overview of the pipelines.
+More detailed graphs of the pipelines can be found in `src/`.

 ### Fragmented Genomes

 Complete genomes from RefSeq are fragmented into lengths of 500, 1000, 3000, and 5000 nt.
 These fragments are passed to the contig classifiers, and their performance is assessed.